dbojan/csvEdit_Esmeralda/README.md

 export: csv, tsv, m3u, m3u8, xml (Microsoft SpreadsheetML 2003) (beta), folder with m3u files

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
-You can associate it with csv and tsv files. settings are in the settings.txt in format: mpv= d:/apps/mpv/mpv.exe
+You can associate it with csv and tsv files.

+Settings are in the settings.txt in format: mpv= d:/apps/mpv/mpv.exe